koenverburg/cardinal/notes.md

 - Start getting all the repositories from github
 - start spawning threads for easy of the repositories that are found
   - each thread will check if it exists locally
-  - each thread will start cloning the repo it it's not found on locally
+  - each thread will start cloning the repo it it's not found locally
   - when a thread is done it should be disposed of automatically